 The School Nurse is available to see your child in school to offer support if required.
 If you would like to arrange this, you can let a teacher at your child’s school know and we will arrange an appointment to see them.
 We also offer a drop-in service which your child can access.
 School staff will be able to provide you with information about the days and times of drop-ins at your child’s school.
 To access this service, your child won’t need an appointment as they are able to call in and see the School Nurse without needing an appointment.

-You can also contact us directly without your child’s school knowing, please use of single point of access phone number or email address.
+You can also contact us directly without your child’s school knowing, please see the how to contact us section.

-WeHeartCBT is a collection of resources aimed at helping children and young people who are struggling with symptoms of anxiety, low mood, stress and OCD.
+WeHeartCBT is a collection of resources aimed at helping children and young people who are struggling with symptoms of anxiety, low mood, stress and Obsessive Compulsive Disorder (OCD).
 Resources are based on a Cognitive Behavioural Therapy (CBT) approach and are for mental health professionals, schools and parents/families.
 Visit https://weheartcbt.com/anxiety for more information.

 If your child needs additional support and needs someone to talk to, they can attend the YoutherapY drop-in service which is held on Wednesdays 3-6pm at:

 1st floor, 26 Talbot Road, Blackpool, FY1 1LF

 The service can be contacted on 0800 121 7762 (option 3)

 Blackpool CAMHS can be contacted on 01253 957160.
 CASHER (CASHER - Child & Adolescent Support & Help Enhanced Response) Support is available 7 days a week for children and young people Mon-Fri 5-10pm Sat/Sun 10am-8pm by texting or phoning 07810 696 565.

 As a parent, it is important to be aware of services children and young people can access if they are experiencing mental health problems, as you are in an ideal position to offer this information to your child.
 Some useful organisations you may wish to make a note of are listed below: